Manasota Key waiting for new sand

 “Hopefully, we will continue to see positive signs on our keys that include beach nourishment by the end of April,” Ochab wrote in the association’s newsletter

-"The beach nourishment project should be noticeable in the middle of January with the mobilization of equipment by the contractor chosen by Charlotte County," he said.
+“The beach nourishment project should be noticeable in the middle of January with the mobilization of equipment by the contractor chosen by Charlotte County,” he wrote.

 From county officials, Ochab learned the Army Corps has no issues about the project that could stall it.
 “It’s a matter of time,” Ochab said he was told.
 County officials expect the Corps to sign off on the permit by the end of this month.

 The dredging contractor, Great Lakes Dredge and Dock Company, sat down with Charlotte County staff earlier this month for a pre-construction meeting.
-Great Lakes scheduled its mobilization of equipment and crews to begin last week.
+Great Lakes scheduled its mobilization of equipment and crews.
 The equipment is coming from Savannah, Ga.
 Barring any inclement weather conditions, mobilization should be completed by Feb.
 20.

 The project needs to be completed on Manasota Key by May 1, which is the start of the sea turtle nesting season.

-According to Great Lakes' plans, sand for the Charlotte portion of Manasota Key should take less than 30 days.
-By mid-March, crews should start placing sand along Sarasota County portion of Manasota Key, north to just beyond the public Blind Pass Beach.
+According to Great Lakes’ plans, sand distribution for the Charlotte portion of Manasota Key should take fewer than 30 days.
+By mid-March, crews should start placing sand along the Sarasota County portion of Manasota Key, north to just beyond the public Blind Pass Beach.
 Afterwards, dredging crews will place sand on Knight and Don Pedro islands, south of Stump Pass.

 In both counties, the sand project will leap over properties, such as those along Shoreview Drive in Charlotte County, whose Gulf-front owners refused to sign construction easements with the counties.

-Once the dredging crews arrive, Charlotte County will provide weekly online updates of the sand project under "Project Status," www.charlottecountyfl.gov.
+Once the dredging crews arrive, Charlotte County will provide weekly online updates of the sand project under “Project Status” at www.charlottecountyfl.gov.

 Post a comment as